sandersn/manual/Assignability.md

 I also skipped quite a few small details like how private properties are handled.
 For the actual code, look at `checkTypeRelatedTo` in src/compiler/checker.ts in the TypeScript repository on github.

+Finally, I did not cover other relations like comparability or identicality at all, because they are all variants of assignability.